-Meditation Myths #1: I can’t meditation because I can’t quiet my mind.
+Meditation Myths #1: I can’t meditate because I can’t quiet my mind.

-Every 5-6 seconds your mind is naturally going to be diverted to a different though.
+Clearing your mind is something that’s tossed around a lot.
+I’m not sure why.
+Some meditations encourage you to clear your mind, but many don’t.
+Every 5-6 seconds your mind is naturally going to be diverted to a different thought.
 This is human nature.
 Meditation doesn’t ask that you “simply stop” these thoughts.
 Suppressing the thoughts actually causes more resistance.
 In a recent study, suppressing a thought actually causes the thoughts to appear more.
+Talk about irony.

-However, allow your thoughts to drift in and drift out.
+Instead, allow your thoughts to drift in and drift out.
 Observe your thoughts as if they are clouds.
 The cloud floats into your mind and then it simply floats out.
-Allowing the mind to wander allows the brain to actually rest further.
+Allowing the mind to wander allows the brain to rest further.
+It’s okay to daydream.
+Mentally take yourself to a quiet garden and just hang out!
 A recent Ted Talk by Light Watkins says that these thoughts aren’t “blocks” to your meditation; however, they are symptoms.